cscart/docs/en/user_guide/addons/vendor_debt_payout/configure.rst

 The add-on has the following settings:

-* **Restrict admin panel's functions if venor's debt reaches**—the maximum debt that a vendor can have.
+* **Restrict admin panel's functions if vendor's debt reaches**—the maximum debt that a vendor can have.
 It doesn't matter whether you enter a positive or a negative number here—a vendor's balance has to be negative and reach this number.

   When a vendor's negative balance is half this number, the vendor will see a warning message.
 If necessary, you can edit the message in the ``vendor_debt_payout.debt_near_limit_message`` :doc:`language variable </user_guide/look_and_feel/languages/translate>`.